-The National Science Foundation (NSF) has authorized the development of the Daniel K. Inouve Solar Telescope (DKIST), previously known as the Advanced Technology Solar Telescope (ATST)) within the 18-acre University of Hawai'i Institute for Astronomy High Altitude Observatories (HO) site.
+The National Science Foundation (NSF) has authorized the development of the Daniel K. Inouye Solar Telescope (DKIST), previously known as the Advanced Technology Solar Telescope (ATST)) within the 18-acre University of Hawai'i Institute for Astronomy High Altitude Observatories (HO) site.
 The DKIST represents a collaboration of 22 institutions, reflecting a broad segment of the solar physics community.
-The DKISt project will be the largest and most capable solar telescope in the world.
+The DKIST project will be the largest and most capable solar telescope in the world.
 It will be an indispensable tool for exploring and understanding physical processes on the Sun that ultimately affect Earth.
 The DKIST Project will be contained within a 0.74 acre site footprint in the HO site.
 An Environmental Impact Statement was completed for the DKIST project (NSF 2009), and the NSF issued a Record of Decision in December of 2009.

 The Haleakalā National Park (HALE) Road Corridor is being used for transportation during construction and use of the DKIST.
 The HO and HALE road corridor contain biological ecosystems that are both unique and fragile.
 The landscape at HO is considered to be an alpine dry shrubland vegetation type and resources along the Park road corridor are grouped into alpine and subalpine shrubland habitat zones, depending upon the elevation.
 These habitats contain several native and non-native species of plants, animals, and arthropods.
-While the overall impacts on Hawaiian native arthropod resources within the Park road corridor during the construction phase would be considered minor, NSF has committed to several mitigation measures to reduce the impacts to these biological including resources, programmatic monitoring for active preservation of invertebrates before, during and after construction of the proposed DKIST Project.
+While the overall impacts on Hawaiian native arthropod resources within the Park road corridor during the construction phase would be considered minor, NSF has committed to several mitigation measures to reduce the impacts to these biological resources, including programmatic monitoring for active preservation of invertebrates before, during and after construction of the DKIST Project.

-After some preliminary sampling near the HALE Entrance Station in 2009 Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park was initiated with two sampling sessions in 2010.
-Monitoring is being conducted twice a year during the construction phase of the DKIST, and occurred in 2011, 2012, and 2013.
+After preliminary sampling near the HALE Entrance Station and at the DKIST site in 2009, Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park was initiated with two sampling sessions in 2010.
+Monitoring is being conducted twice a year during the construction phase of the DKIST which began in December 2012.
+Semi-annual monitoring has occurred in 2011, 2012, 2013, and 2014.

-This report presents the results of the Winter 2014 sampling.
-The goal is to monitor the arthropod fauna at the proposed DKIST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if any, that may be impacted by construction or operation of the DKIST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
+This report presents the results of the Winter 2015 sampling.
+The goal is to monitor the arthropod fauna at the DKIST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if any, that may be impacted by construction of the DKIST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
 Programmatic Arthropod Monitoring studies are being coordinated and conducted with the approval of HALE.